-If you are looking for a medical malpractice attorney in Chicago, Waukegan, Libertyville, Woodstock or Antioch, IL, get in touch with Bob Edens and his team of attorneys at the Law Offices of Robert T. Edens today.
-We have over 20 years of experience representing clients like you who have been injured or paralyzed due to the negligence of nurses, doctors, dentists, pediatricians and other hospital staff.
-Get in touch with us for a consultation today.
+If you are looking for a car accident attorney in Chicago, Waukegan, Libertyville, Woodstock or Antioch, IL, get in touch with Bob Edens and his team of attorneys at the Law Offices of Robert T. Edens today.
+Bob and his staff are dedicated when it comes to providing customized legal services to car accident victims in the state.
+We have over two decades of experience representing clients like you and can give you the results you are looking for.

 Traumatic brain injury is one of the most common causes of infant deaths, which are usually the result of medical malpractice during deliveries.
 The results are usually life-threatening and oftentimes, fatal.